 Physical therapy is very safe!
 One of the greatest aspects of manual therapy is that it is non-invasive.
 It also doesn't require any harmful medications.
 Instead, our physical therapists use a variety of techniques that help move your tendons, ligaments, and joints in ways that relieve pain and promote healing.
 They also help in reducing scar tissue and minimizing swelling.

 Our Fayetteville physical therapists are highly trained medical professionals who understand the limitations of your body, as well as its capabilities.
 In fact, many patients notice improvement after just one session of manual therapy!

 How Will Physical Therapy Fit Into My Treatment Plan?

 Our Fayetteville physical therapists are highly trained in diagnosing and treating movement disorders.
 These disorders often occur following surgery, especially if a patient has undergone total joint replacement.
 However, many physicians will also prescribe physical therapy treatments for injuries, accidents, or illnesses – essentially, anything that makes you feel weak and unable to function at your normal physical levels.

 Your treatment plan will likely include several different therapies, all aimed at helping a specific function of your body.
 Some exercises may focus on improving your balance and strength, while others may focus on increasing your range of motion.
-Physical therapy is a crucial part of a treatment plan, as it helps to reduce pain and swelling, minimize inflammation, and increase range of motion.
+Physical therapy is a crucial part of a treatment plan, as it helps to reduce pain and swelling, minimize inflammation, and increase the range of motion.
 If you are interested in gaining the many benefits of physical therapy, contact RDL Therapeutic Outpatient Therapy, Health & Wellness today at Fayetteville, NC center!
-Our dedicated physical therapists will be happy to meet with you get you moving once again.
+Our dedicated physical therapists will be happy to meet with you and get you moving once again.